 Brian Richardson, Camfil APC's Production Engineering Manager, has been with Camfil Air Pollution Control since 2008 and has worked in and around manufacturing industries for about 25 years.
 He started in Research and Development Engineering and shortly moved on to a Field Service Manager position which he held for a couple of years, handling troubleshooting and servicing of dust collectors as well as training others on maintenance and construction aspects of the equipment.
 He also served as High Bay Production Manager and Technical Departments Manager with the company until taking over the role of Quality, Safety and Continuous Improvement Manager, before moving to his current role as Production Engineering Manager.
 Brian also helps manage the maintenance training programs as well as helping with service calls, customer needs and warranty items in our Jonesboro, AR facility.

-Andy Thomason, Camfil APC's Southeastern Sales Engineer, is a mechanical engineer with 30+ years instructing, and is a Planning Committee Member at the Industrial Ventilation Conference – Birmingham, AL. Andy has a vast knowledge of fans, dust collection, room pressurization, and system design.
+Andy Thomason, Camfil APC's Senior Applications Specialist, is a mechanical engineer with 30+ years instructing, and is a Planning Committee Member at the Industrial Ventilation Conference – Birmingham, AL. Andy has a vast knowledge of fans, dust collection, room pressurization, and system design.

 Jonathan Cooper has been with Camfil APC since 2005.
 He started his industrial filtration career as a filter design drafter.
 After gaining a few years of product training in the engineering department at Camfil APC, he joined the aftermarket sales team as the dedicated Technical Support Specialist, and has since been dedicated to supporting the Camfil APC sales team and customer base.